sconiglio2003/Raspberry-Pi-Kernel-Bouncing-Ball-Demonstration/README.md

 # Raspberry-Pi-Kernel-Bouncing-Ball-Demonstration
 Fully working Raspberry Pi 3B+ bootable image.
 Created using the circle project.
+How to Use these Files
+  This bootable image should only work on raspberry pi 3B+ I would not try it on other hardware it has not been tested by me.
+  Format an SD card as Fat32.
+  Ensure the partition is 32GB or less before you format it.
+  Load all the files from this project onto the SD card.
+  Plug in the raspberry pi to power plug in the hdmi display to the raspberry pi

 Purpose:
   I pulled together working examples from the circle project and made this working bouncing ball program - namely, the HDMI library and the circle drawing commands are what took so long to get working.